themeblvd/theme-blvd-layout-builder/readme.md

 #### 2.1.6 - XX/XX/XXX

 * Improvement: Added "Shade background with transparent color" option when configuring display options for individual columns of the Columns element (for framework 2.7+ themes).
+* Fixed: Minor UI fixes to accommodate Theme Blvd framework 2.7 (current cycle) and 2.4.8 (deprecated cycle) updates.
+* Removed: Image element no longer has the checkbox, "Add frame around the image."
+* Removed: No more "striped" option for progress bars (for framework 2.5+ themes).

 #### 2.1.5 - 07/11/2017